pbsds/Flipnote-Player/ReadMe.txt

 --DEPENDENCIES--
 Hatenatools: https://github.com/pbsds/Hatenatools, which is included PIL, pygame, numpy and scikits.samplerate
+Under windows: pywin32
-Tested and written in python 2.7.3
+Written and tested with python 2.7.3 on Windows 8.1

 --LICENSE--
 Flipnote Player is licensed under AGPL3